MTG/essentia/doc/sphinxdoc/execution_network_algorithm.rst

 Algorithm description
 ---------------------

 The following algorithms is used.
-It is written in (weird) pseudo-code that is a mix of C++ (for showing types) and Python (for avoiding boilerplate code that comes with C++).
+It is written in pseudo-code that is a mix of C++ (for showing types) and Python (for avoiding boilerplate code that comes with C++).
 Hopefully, it makes for a clear reading.